LanderDC/metagenomics_tutorial/README.md

 * The Github repository with this jupyter notebook, solutions notebook and files, etc.
 * NetoVIR FASTQ-files (named <em>metatoy.&ast;.fastq.gz</em>)
 * Bioinformatics mood

+#### Disclaimer:
+We are working on the teaching server of gbiomed, which is not suited for 'personal use' (i.e. running a lot of samples or using too much cores/threads).
+Also try to avoid working on the teaching server during exam time (December/January, first two weeks after Easter holiday and June) as the students from the bioinformatics classes otherwise will have problems during their exam.